-Throughout 2022, both bus and rail modes saw a steady increase in ridership relative to 2019, adding almost 13 percent across all modes.
-Bus ridership was at 70 percent of 2019 levels in December 2022, and rail ridership recovered to 63 percent of 2019 levels.
-In the first nine months of 2023, bus and rail ridership each grew by another eight percentage points relative to 2019.
-As of September 2023, bus ridership had risen to 78 percent of 2019 levels, and rail ridership to 71 percent.
+Throughout 2022, both bus and rail modes saw a steady increase in ridership compared to 2019, adding almost 13 percent across all modes.
+Bus ridership was at 69 percent of 2019 levels in December 2022, and rail ridership recovered to 62 percent of 2019 levels.
+In 2023 and 2024, bus ridership grew by 17 percentage points to 86 percent of 2019 levels, while rail ridership grew by 10 percentage points relative to 2019, ending the year at 72 percent.

-Considering the individual modes, Demand Response has recovered the most ridership, reaching 78 percent of pre-pandemic levels in September 2023.
-Bus ridership is also at 78 percent of pre-pandemic levels, but slightly less than Demand Response.
-Heavy and Light Rail are at 72 and 70 percent of 2019 ridership levels, respectively, and Commuter Rail is currently at 62 percent of pre-pandemic levels as of September.
+Considering individual modes, demand response has recovered the most ridership, reaching 93 percent of pre-pandemic levels in December 2024.
+Bus ridership grew to 86 percent of pre-pandemic levels in the same period.
+Heavy and light rail are at 71 and 76 percent of 2019 ridership levels, respectively, and commuter rail is currently at 70 percent of pre-pandemic levels as of December.